spicyjack/afb/docs/notes.md

   - Word counts for commonly used words
 - Fix the page footer (with Dancer version and link), it's scrolling up when it shouldn't
-- Fix the page header, factoids are getting stuck above the header, they should be displaying below the header
 - Change the links at the top of the page so they change the DOM instead of loading a different page
+- TinyURL Preview
+  - Follow/decode TinyURL links
+  - For image files, hide the image from the user until the user acknowledges NSFW-ness, or turns off safe mode

 ## API List ##
 - `/browse` - Browse factoids